 - You will have mandatory peer advising and academic advising.
 They will help you put together your schedule!

-- You may have a mandatory College or Major-specific info session - these are super helpful too, and often come with free lunch :)
+- You may have a mandatory College or Major-specific info session - these are super helpful!

 - Each evening there are presentations and performances that are mandatory.
 The topics can be kind of serious, but they are there to set a tone for an accepting and diverse campus.

 - Registration!
 The most important mandatory activity is of course, registration.
-Come early and come prepared!
+Sign early and come prepared!

 The Optional Activities:

-- All day and through the night there are tons of activities to go to, and you should go!
+- All day and through the night there are tons of activities to go to!
+This year all optional events are virtual.

-- During the day, there are info sessions, Q&As, and campus tours.
+- During the day, there are info sessions and Q&As.
 These can be super helpful!
 There are sessions on study abroad, campus safety, double majoring, and more.

 - Once each session there is a huge student org fair!
-Make sure to check it out.
+This year it is also virtual but still make sure to check it out.
 You are sure to find a club or two or ten that you're interested in - and it's a great place to sign up for email lists so you are reminded of info sessions or recruitment when fall comes!